 The Department of Geography offers a Bachelor of Arts in geography and a Bachelor of Science in meteorology.

 General ItemBachelor of Arts in Geography

 Study the patterns and processes connecting places and regions across the globe.
 Learn about societies and cultures, environmental systems, human-environment relationships, international development, and geospatial science, while utilizing cutting-edge technology.

 Study weather forecasting and atmospheric sciences with a significant focus on using geospatial technology to study how landforms affect weather patterns.
 Learn to predict severe weather and assess its impacts on both humans and the environment.

 What makes Virginia Tech’s Department of Geography a great choice?

-College Factual ranks the Virginia Tech Geography department in the top 15 of more than 200 departments throughout the U.S. in 2023 and the top bachelor’s program in the southeast.
-The department has 21 faculty members and a full time professional academic advisor who are committed to student success.
+According to College Factual, Virginia Tech is ranked among the top 20 best geography schools in the U.S., and is the No. 2 ranked bachelor's program in the southeast.
+The department has 21 faculty members and a full-time professional academic advisor who are committed to student success.

-Instruction comes from the best teaching and research faculty in the country.
+Instruction comes from our top-notch teaching and research faculty.
 You will receive personal attention and opportunities to do real-world research with peers and professors.
-You will have the benefits of being at a large research-intensive university while being in a department with the feel of a smaller college.
+You'll also have the benefits of being at a large research-intensive university while being in a department with the feel of a smaller college.